Radiator covers not only make your room more stylish, but it covers many things as well.

 Suppose you want to avoid any visible hardware.
 In that case, the entire project can be assembled by drilling angled pocket holes inside the cabinet and attaching the pieces with screws.

 The ends of the cabinet are nothing more than pieces of plywood cut to the dimensions you calculated earlier.
-You have a choice to make here.
-Either to allow the cover to sit in front of the baseboard or to cut a relief in the lower back corner of these pieces to fit around the baseboard.
-I prefer This second option; otherwise, you’ll beat up the baseboard where the side pieces meet it.
+You have a choice to make here: either allow the cover to sit in front of the baseboard or cut a relief in the lower back corner of these pieces to fit around the baseboard.
+I prefer the second option; otherwise, you’ll beat up the baseboard where the side pieces meet it.

 The last piece to attach is the top.
-With the front overlapping the sides, the only end grain that will be visible will be for the top piece.
+With the front overlapping the sides, the only visible end grain will be for the top piece.
 There are three options to consider here:

 If you are not cutting relief notches in the two end pieces, you can assemble the radiator top to the cover before putting it in place.
-However, if you are not cutting relief notches, it is best to set the radiator cover in place and then attach the top to the front and sides of the radiator cover.
+However, if you are not cutting relief notches, it is best to set the radiator cover in place and then attach the top to the front and sides of it.

 Making Modern Radiator Covers

-Making a modern-style radiator cover is much like making the traditional ones, except for the perforated aluminum.
-The trick here is coming up with the wood strips you will use instead of the perforated aluminum.
+Making a modern-style radiator cover is similar to making a traditional one, except for the perforated aluminum.
+The trick is coming up with the wood strips you will use instead of the perforated aluminum.
 One option is to buy lathing strips if you can find them.

 If you can’t find them, you can rip a 2″ x 4″ into ¼” thick strips on your table saw.
 This helps keep the overall cabinet thickness down, rather than using ¾” thick material.

-When ripping 2″ x 4″ studs for a project like this, you want to find the most knot-free lumber you can.
+When ripping 2″ x 4″ studs for this project, you want to find the most knot-free lumber you can.
 Even so, plan on having a fair amount of scrap, as you probably won’t want to use the pieces with knotholes.
-If you have trouble finding it, you can probably find 2″ x 2″ pieces that are select grade and will be knothole free.
+If you have trouble finding it, you can probably find 2″ x 2″ pieces that are select grade and will be knothole-free.

 For Horizontal Strips

 Instead of installing the aluminum, make the cabinet just like before.
-Then mount strips of wood horizontally to cover the front on the outside of the framework.
+Then, mount strips of wood horizontally to cover the front outside of the framework.

 For Vertical Strips

-Vertical strips can be installed the same way as horizontal ones, but it is better to cut a ¼” deep rabbet on the inside of the top and bottom rails of the frame and attach the strips.
+Vertical strips can be installed the same way as horizontal ones, but it is better to cut a ¼” deep rabbet on the inside of the frame’s top and bottom rails and attach the strips.
 This design provides a cleaner look and hides the strips’ end grain rather than exposing it.

 Finishing